stnatter/eventkit/README.rst

 ::

-    pip3 install eventkit
+    pip install eventkit

-Python_ version 3.6 or higher is required.
+Python version 3.14 or higher is required.

 Examples